NHSDigital/integration-adaptor-nhais/OPERATING.md

 ### Outbound Sequence Ids

 Tracks the sequence numbers used to "link" a GP and to HA using EDIFACT messaging.
-See "Linking a GP Practice to an NHAIS system" section below for more information.
+See [Linking a GP Practice to an NHAIS system](#linking-a-gp-practice-to-an-nhais-system) section for more information.

 Collection Name: `outboundSequenceId`